 9 Where you are covered for treatment

-There is no cover for in-patient or day-patient treatment under this plan.
-There is limited cover for out-patient surgical procedures under this plan.
+There is cover for in-patient and day-patient treatment under this plan.
+There is also cover for out-patient surgical procedures.

 Which hospitals, scanning centres and day-patient units do I have cover for?